SaiSindhuja197/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/lab02-gettingstarted.md

 Welcome to your AZ-104: Microsoft Azure Administrator workshop!
 We've prepared a seamless environment for you to explore and learn Azure Services.
 Let's begin by making the most of this experience.

-# Lab 02- Managing Subscriptions, RBAC, and Governance
+# Lab 03- Managing Subscriptions, RBAC, and Azure resources

 ### Overall Estimated Duration: 120 minutes